 With an emphasis on global energy concerns, master's-level programs prepare students to take on larger professional roles.
-The prerequisites for these programs include a high school diploma and, in the case of the master's program, a related undergraduate degree.
+In addition, many master's students are often mid-career professionals looking to advance to executive positions.

 Bachelor's Degree in Energy Management or Commerce